dummybob/blog/blog/2019-10/moving-on-premise-to-azure/index.md

 ### SQL Database

-Octopus is underprinned by a SQL Database which stores environments, projects, variables, releases, and deployment history.
-You will need to spin up a SQL server in Azure and there are two options which you should consider and these are:
+Octopus is underpinned by a SQL Database that stores environments, projects, variables, releases, and deployment history.
+You will need to spin up a SQL server in Azure, and there are two options which you should consider, and these are:

 * [SQL Server on a Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview)
 * [Azure SQL Database as a Service](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview)

-Octopus natively works with both of these options and we don't really have a preference and will be a decison you will need to make.
+Octopus natively works with both of these options, and we don't have a preference and will be a decision you will need to make.
 If you have access to a Database Administrator, then I would seek out their expertise on the matter.

 #### SQL Virtual Machine

+**TODO - Add benefits and how to spin up SQL Virtual Machine**

 #### Azure SQL

+**TODO - Add benefits and how to spin up Azure SQL**

 ### Storage

+**TODO - Add in details about the different types of storage.**

 #### Local Storage